Predictive Rate Selection for Ultra-Reliable Communication using Statistical Radio Maps: Introduction

 The remainder of this paper is structured as follows.
-Section~\ref{sec:systemmodel_problemdef} defines the system model, and the proposed statistical map generation and rate selection scheme are presented in Section~\ref{sec:rateprediction}.
-Numerical results are presented in Section~\ref{sec:results}, and finally, the paper is concluded in Section~\ref{sec:conclusion}.
+Sec.~\ref{sec:systemmodel_problemdef} defines the system model, and the proposed statistical map generation and rate selection scheme are presented in Sec.~\ref{sec:rateprediction}.
+Numerical results are presented in Sec.~\ref{sec:results}, and finally, the paper is concluded in Sec.~\ref{sec:conclusion}.